Join us Fall 2018 for...

 Snacks will be served!!

 Girls Math Night Out! is a free program offered by the Department of Mathematics at UW Madison.
-It aims to create an inclusive and non-competitive environment to encourage female students in high school to pursue mathematics and the sciences.
+It aims to create an inclusive and non-competitive environment to encourage high school students who are women or gender minorities to pursue mathematics and the sciences.
 Over 12 weeks students will work with graduate student mentors on a project which they will then present to each other and their families at the last meeting.

 Topics included in the past: